 Paint

-You might think of yourself as a budding Picasso or Monet, but paints can contain harsh chemicals that could be dangerous to you, your child, and other passengers.
+You might think of yourself as a budding Picasso or Monet, but paints can contain harsh chemicals that could be dangerous to you, your child, and other passengers, so they are not allowed on a cruise.

 Bleach